First identification of a doublet wobbling excitation mode in $^{105}$Pd: Discussion

 \section{Discussion}

-To provide an insight into the nature of the band structures observed in $^{105}$Pd, triaxial projected shell model (TPSM) \cite{tpsm} calculations have been performed.
+To provide an insight into the nature of the band structures observed in $^{105}$Pd, TPSM \cite{rev_tpsm,tpsm,rev_tpsm_tpsm} calculations have been performed.
 This model has been shown to provide a unified description of the interplay between collective and single-particle degrees of freedom in deformed odd-mass nuclei \cite{SJ21, SB10, JM17, 151eu}.
-In the present study of $^{105}$Pd, the deformed basis states have been obtained by solving the triaxial Nilsson potential with $\epsilon=0.257$ and $\epsilon'=0.12$ \cite{pd_prl}.
-The monopole pairing interaction is employed by solving standard Bardeen-Cooper-Schriefer (BCS) equations and the resulting Nilsson + BCS states are then projected onto good angular-momentum states \cite{rs82}.
-For odd-neutron nuclei, the basis states are composed of one-neutron and one-neutron coupled to two-proton states, which are sufficient for the discussion of the observed low-lying band structures in $^{105}$Pd.
-We have also evaluated the transition probabilities with the effective charges of 1.6e for protons and 0.6e for neutrons \cite{GH14, bh14, bh14a}.
+The model is based on an augmented version of the pairing plus quadrupole-quadrupole Hamiltonian of Baranger and Kumar \cite{https://doi.org/10.1016/0375-9474(68)90044-4}.
+The Hamiltonian of the TPSM approach is given by